learonco/udacity-data-analytics-nanodegree/05-azure/README.md

-n this project, you'll be given a simple Content Management System (CMS) for articles, where a user can log in, view published articles, and publish new articles.
+In this project, you'll be given a simple Content Management System (CMS) for articles, where a user can log in, view published articles, and publish new articles.
 An article consists of a title, author, and body of text (to be stored in an Azure SQL Server) along with an image (to be stored in Azure Blob Storage).

 The CMS includes the following components:
 - A webapp using Python with the Flask framework.